 - For complete coverage and protection, leather jackets should use hide with a thickness of 1.1-1.4mm

-- Synthetic jackets are a good option for warmer weather as they offer better ventilation, but can also be easily waterproofed for wet weather – you can even wear it while enjoying River Belle Casino!
+- Synthetic jackets are a good option for warmer weather as they offer better ventilation, but can also be easily waterproofed for wet weather – you can even wear it while enjoying live casino games at River Belle Casino!

 - Synthetic jackets will be protective, but increases your risk of skin abrasion compared with good quality leather